 Arguing.

 Please just don’t argue when I or some other lovely bartender tells you not to do one of these things.
-It isn’t funny, I/we cannot turn a blind eye, you can be quieter and you can be sneakier.
+It isn’t funny, I/we cannot turn a blind eye, you can not be quieter and you can not be sneakier.
 It just wastes all of our time and takes away from the fun you could be having.

 A note on drink prices.

 Alcohol prices are subject to change.
-Not because I want to raise the price, but the Grawood and the NSLC love to increase their prices periodically, which I have to reflect in the pr we charge.
+Not because I want to raise the price, but the Grawood and the NSLC love to increase their prices periodically, which I have to reflect in the prices we charge.

 I can promise that the bar is not making significant amounts of money, and in order to keep our profits in the gutter, I will always charge the minimum drink price possible.
 The bar is there for the students to have a safe and fun environment to responsibly consume alcohol, while not breaking the bank.
 I promise that prices are and will continue to be as low as possible.
-I do not recommend this business plan for anything.
+For the record, I do not recommend this business plan for anything else.

+Thanks in advance for abiding by these rules.
+It maximize fun for everyone.

+Prepared by: Jon Gale, Lounge Manager, DMSS 2015-2016

+Date: March 22, 2016